vamping111/terraform-provider-testmark/website_unsupported/d_unsupported/autoscaling_groups.html.markdown

 # Data Source: aws_autoscaling_groups

 -> **Unsupported resource**
-This resource is currently unsupported by CROC Cloud
+This resource is currently unsupported.

 The Autoscaling Groups data source allows access to the list of AWS ASGs within a specific region.
 This will allow you to pass a list of AutoScaling Groups to other resources.